EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

             form:
                 fields:
                     - id
-                    - { type: 'fieldset', label: 'User Details' }
+                    - { type: 'section', label: 'User Details' }
                     - name
                     - surname
-                    - { type: 'fieldset', label: 'Contact information', icon: 'contact',
+                    - { type: 'section', label: 'Contact information', icon: 'contact',
                         help: 'Phone number is preferred', css_class: 'danger' }
                     - email
                     - phoneNumber
     # ...
 ```

-A form that includes fieldsets is still displayed as a single form that spans
+A form that includes sections is still displayed as a single form that spans
 the entire browser window width.
-Multi-column forms are created with "sections"
+Multi-column forms are created with "groups"
 as explained below.

 ..
 SCREENSHOT showing a form fieldset in action

-### Form Sections
+### Form Groups

 This element groups some form fields and displays them separately from the rest
 of the form fields.
 It's useful to create multi-column forms and to create very